NREL/SOEP-QSS/README.md

 ### Linux

 Preparation:
+* You will need a build of the latest [FMI Library](http://www.jmodelica.org/FMILibrary).
 * Copy `bin/Linux/<compiler>/setFMIL` to a directory in your PATH and adapt it to the location of you FMI Library installation.
 * The unit tests use googletest.
 The `setGTest` scripts under `\bin\Windows` set up the necessary environment variables to find googletest: put a custom version of `setGTest` in your `PATH` to adapt it to your system.